ishratarshad/Logistic-Regression-Model/README.md

 ---

-> Developed as part of a machine learning lab exercise.
+> Developed as part of a machine learning lab exercise!